 Input from a medical professional about a child’s current disabilities and risks of future health problems is helpful at any time.
 But the crucial point for that input is at the very beginning of the adoption process before the final decision is made by prospective adoptive parents.
 The time for a couple to determine they are not equipped to deal with a child’s needs is before—and not after—the child is placed in the home.
 A disruption merely adds to the issues the child may already be facing, and it would be emotionally taxing on the adoptive parents as well.

 At the outset of the adoption process, placing entities typically ask a prospective adoptive couple to identify medical conditions they are willing to consider.
 While a couple might accept a premature infant, they may not feel prepared to handle a drug-exposed infant.
 Just as each child is unique and has different needs, each adoptive couple will have different capabilities to offer.
-In order to determine what they might be able to handle, the adoptive couple must have information on the risks and expected outcomes of medical conditions.
+To determine what they might be able to handle, the adoptive couple must-have information on the risks and expected outcomes of medical conditions.

 A consultation with a medical professional allows them the opportunity to ask questions and honestly address what they can expect in a child and from themselves.
 With this information in hand, the couple can narrow down the types of situations for which they desire to be considered.